 Several results stand out.
-First, 37 percent of the respondents believe the proposed pay cut would not have saved their jobs.
+First, 36 percent of the respondents believe the proposed pay cut would not have saved their jobs.
 This result is consistent with evidence in Bewley (1999, table 11.3) and with the view that many layoffs are bilaterally efficient.
 In other words, saving these jobs was not in the joint interest of the worker and employer.

 Second, nearly four-in-ten job losers don't know why their employers never raised the possibility of pay cuts in lieu of layoffs.
-This result suggest that many job losers don't understand the business considerations that led to their layoffs.
+This result suggests that many job losers don't understand the business considerations that led to their layoffs.
 It also raises a question that we did not foresee when designing the survey: Why, when faced with job loss, do so few workers initiate discussions about job-preserving pay cuts?
 Indeed, only 7 of 2,567 job losers in our sample say they initiated a discussion with their former employer about job-preserving pay cuts.
 Another 6 job losers say their coworkers or union did so.
 Apparently, the types of workers who claim UI benefits see themselves as passive actors in the wage-setting process.
 Why that is so, especially when many express an openness to pay cuts, is unclear to us.
 It would be useful to explore this matter in future work.

 Third, eight percent of job losers say their employers don't cut pay, because it would lead the best workers to quit.
 Another eight percent say pay cuts would undermine worker morale.
-Employer-side surveys often uncover a higher incidence of concerns about adverse selection and morale effects, as in Campbell and Kamlani (1997), Bewley (1999), and Bertheau et al. (2022).
-However, direct comparisons are difficult because of differences in sample frames, institutional settings and labor market conditions, and because so many job losers are uninformed about why their employers don't offer job-saving wage cuts.
+Employer-side surveys often uncover greater concerns about adverse selection and morale effects, as in Campbell and Kamlani (1997), Bewley (1999), and Bertheau et al. (2022).
+We offer a possible explanation for greater employer concerns about morale effects in Section 6.4.
+However, it's also the case that our survey differs from these employer surveys with respect to sample frames, institutional settings and labor market conditions.

 Fourth, 45 percent of those who lost union jobs point to union wage contracts to explain why their former employers did not offer job-saving wage cuts.
-This finding says that collective bargaining is an important source of wage stickiness on the layoff margin in the union sector.
-It is consistent with other evidence of an important role for nominal wage rigidities in the union sector.
+This finding says that collective bargaining is a major source of wage stickiness on the layoff margin in the union sector.
+It aligns with other evidence of downward nominal wage rigidities in the union sector.
 See Card (1990), Dickens et al. (2007), and Babecký et al. (2010), among others.

-In contrast, job losers perceive little role for company-wide pay scales as a source of wage rigidity on the layoff margin.
-Specifically, only 2.4 percent cite their employer's pay scale as a reason for the lack of discussion about job-saving wage cuts.
-Even when limiting our sample of UI recipients to those who worked for employers with 500 or more employees, only 3 percent point to pay scales as an impediment to discussions about job-saving wage cuts.
-This result does not mean that company-wide pay scales are unimportant in other respects.
-For example, Hazell et al. (2022) develop evidence that wage offers for entry-level jobs are insensitive to local labor market conditions in many multi-establishment firms.
+In contrast, few job losers point directly to company pay scales as a source of wage rigidity on the layoff margin.
+Even among those who lost jobs at large firms (500 or more employees), only 3 percent point to company pay scales as an impediment to discussions about job-saving wage cuts.
+Pay scales are important in other respects.
+Hazell et al. (2022), for example, find that wage offers for entry-level jobs are insensitive to local labor market conditions in many multi-establishment firms.
+In addition, the perceived concerns in our data about adverse selection on the quits margin point to a form of internal pay scales.
+Otherwise, companies would use individualized pay cuts to prevent adverse selection.